Woodic-Way/Woodic-Fast-Connect/README.md

 - 📱 **Quick Settings Tile**: One-tap connect from Quick Settings
 - 🌍 **Country Detection**: Shows where each server is located
 - 🔄 **Supports**: VMESS, VLESS, TROJAN, SOCKS, HTTP protocols
+- 🌗 **Light & Dark Theme**: Switch instantly with one tap
+- 🛡️ **App Bypass / Split Tunneling**: Choose which apps stay outside the VPN tunnel, or restrict the tunnel to only selected apps

 ## 🚀 How to Use